WHY BUSINESSES NEED TO STOP ASKING AGENCIES FOR PROPOSALS

 The Roadmap Strategy

-What you want is a Roadmap, not a proposal.
+What you need is a Roadmap, not a proposal.
 I will outline what that means in a moment, but first I want to make it clear that we’re not just making this stuff up.
 We learned it from a wide range of successful agencies and firms who have taken on the task of trying to educate the business world on why proposals are the fast-track to project failure.
-Here are the four reasons why:
+Here are the four main reasons why:

 - It’s impossible to fully scope a project in 30 minutes.
 What are the variables that might affect the project?
 Who are the primary stakeholders who need to speak into the deliverables?
 What are the likely roadblocks that we will face?
 Not knowing these beforehand makes it impossible to know how much time your project could take.
 So don’t be surprised when your agency comes back with an adjusted budget after a few months.

 - Your solution may not be the RIGHT solution.
 So you think you need a new website because your sales are slumping and the guy down the block has been kicking your butt since he got a new website.
 Hmm.
 Maybe your problem isn’t the site but somewhere in your sales process.
 Maybe your product doesn’t stand up against the competition.
 Maybe your marketing materials are speaking to the wrong audience, but you don’t know it.
-Nearly 80% of the time, clients come to us thinking they have a problem in one area when they often need to focus on something else entirely or don’t yet have all the facts to help guide their decision.
+Most of the time, clients come to us thinking they have a problem in one area when they often need to focus on something else entirely or don’t yet have all the facts to help guide their decision.

 - We need to fully understand your business before we can tell you what to do.
 Think about it.
 You have spent countless hours and a significant amount of money building your business.
 So why do you think a 30-minute conversation is enough time to give an agency the information it needs to make strategic recommendations?
 We need to take the time to better understand you, your business, and how this project plays a role in your business’ growth.
 NOTE: If the prospective agency you are courting doesn’t ask you about this.
 Run.